 Leaving the Norduz border crossing

 We took a taxi from the Norduz border crossing to Jolfa, as there are no buses of any sort to be found.
-After a bit of bargaining via an old Iranian man that spoke German (no one spoke any English), we paid $15 in US dollars for two people to Jolfa, and the ride was about an hour.
-We heard that if you walk completely outside of the border crossing complex, it might be a couple of dollars cheaper to get a taxi.
-Could be true, as there were some men with cars lurking outside the complex when we drove out.
+After a bit of bargaining via an old Iranian man that spoke German (no one spoke any English), we paid $15 for two people to Jolfa, and the ride was about an hour.
+If you walk completely outside of the border complex, it might be a couple of dollars cheaper to get a taxi.

 Jolfa is another small border crossing town, which serves an Iran-Azerbaijan border crossing.
 There’s an Armenian church that you can visit, but we decided to pass, and head on to Tabriz, having already had our fair share of churches in Armenia.

 To get to Tabriz, you must take a shared taxi from the taxi stand in Jolfa, as there are no buses from Jolfa.
 The taxi driver from the border dropped us off at the Jolfa taxi stand, where we waited for others to fill the taxi.
-We paid $10 for two people, and the ride was a little over 2 hours long.
+We paid $10 for two people, and the ride took little over 2 hours.

 Once in Tabriz, we were dropped off at a bus terminal outside of the city center, where we had to take another taxi.
 The driver quoted 105,000 rials, which we got down to 80,000.
 The ride to the city center was 10 or 15 minutes, and we were dropped off… somewhat close to the Darya guesthouse, where we were staying.